 - changing their own pyjamas and bedding.

 The best thing you can do for your child if they're bedwetting at age 9 to 12 is to do something about it.
 Without help at this stage, there's a significant risk they'll wet the bed as a teen or even as an adult.

 The fastest and most effective solution is a bedwetting alarm.
 If used as directed, up to 9 in 10 children will stop wetting the bed.
 Be patient - it can take older children longer to learn to stop bedwetting.
 But with your help, they'll get there.

-Get the ideal alarm for children age 9 to 12: DRI Sleeper eclipse.
+The ideal alarm for children age 9 to 12 is the DRI Sleeper eclipse.